xuguodong1999/COCR/version/v2020-02/README.md

 * No Introduction on DataSet.
 * Maybe a better DataSet can put OCR of structure formulas into pratical use 1st time in history.
 Who knows.
 * OSRA tried, but ten years ago, only template-based method can be used.
 What a wrong time birth.
-* Object-detection method seems still not to be a final solution.
+* RectObj-detection method seems still not to be a final solution.
 * Papers on CapsuleNet and GNN are enlightening.
 Who knows.
 * What's the meaning of this universe.
 Who knows.